NREL/bioluc/README.md

 ####Wiki and Frequently Asked Questions (FAQ)
 I wiki and FAQ is under development [here](https://github.com/NREL/bioluc/wiki).

-The wiki includes an overview of the BioLUC model, additional guidance for using the BioLUC model, documentation of know modeling limitations and data issues, and a FAQ.
+The wiki will include an overview of the BioLUC model, additional guidance for using the BioLUC model, documentation of know modeling limitations and data issues, and a FAQ.
 The wiki and FAQ are works in-progress for 2013/2014.

 ####Interacting with the BioLUC Development Team
 We are open to questions unrelated to troubleshooting Github and Stella, the raising of theoritical associated with the model or the general topic of land use change, and documenting model bugs.